 Each track has content in the form of segments or elements, often you will hear other users using the term 'blocks'.

 For Instrument Tracks, the display is a miniature piano roll.

 Double-clicking on it will open the Piano Roll Editor window where you can add, delete, or modify individual notes.

-For Beat/Bassline Tracks, the display is simply a blue block/segment showing that the beat/bassline is active.
+For Beat/Bassline Tracks, the display is simply a coloured block/segment showing that the beat/bassline is active.

-Double-clicking on it will open the Beat + Bassline Editor window where you can add, delete, or modify individual notes (beats).
+Double-clicking on it will open the Beat + Bassline Editor window where you can add, delete, or modify individual notes in the beat.

 - To move a segment, drag it by clicking and holding the segment.
 As it's dragged, the segment will snap to the start of any bar, but you can free drag (with a 1/64th resolution) by holding down the Ctrl key after you begin dragging (Ctrl+drag before you begin dragging initiates the "copy" procedure).

 - To copy a segment, hold the Ctrl key down before you begin dragging and then drag the copy to its new location.
 You can also right-click on the segment, select copy, left-click to create an empty segment where you want the copy to go, right-click and select paste.
 You can't copy segments of one track type to tracks of a different type.
 To copy again, the control key has to be released and re-pressed before the next drag operation.

 - To delete a segment, click it using the middle mouse button or right-click on it and select delete.
 Double-clicking on a block open the piano-roll or Beat&bass editor, so you can edit the segments's contents.